Triglav (mythology): Legacy

 Scholars have tried to find any references to the Triglav beyond the Polabia and Pomerania.
 In this context, Mount Triglav in Slovenia and the legend associated with it are often mentioned: "the first to appear from the water was the high mountain Triglav", although Marko Snoj, for example, found the mountain's connection to a god unlikely.
 Aleksander Gieysztor, following Josip Mal, cites the Triglav stone near Ptuj, whose name was mentioned in 1322.

 There is a village Trzygłów in Poland, but it is within the range of the Szczecinian cult.
-In western-northern Poland, folklorists have collected a number of local legends, according to which the statue of Triglav taken from Wolin was supposed to be hidden in the village of Gryfice, in Świętoujść on Wolin, in Tychowo under the erratic boulder Trygław, or in Jezioro Trzygłowskie ("Trzygłów's Lake").
+In northwestern Poland, folklorists have collected a number of local legends, according to which the statue of Triglav taken from Wolin was supposed to be hidden in the village of Gryfice, in Świętoujść on Wolin, in Tychowo under the erratic boulder Trygław, or in Jezioro Trzygłowskie ("Trzygłów's Lake").

 In archaeology

-The Hill on which Szczecin's temple to Triglav was located is most likely identical to Castle Hill.
+The Hill on which Szczecin's temple to Triglav was located was most likely identical to Castle Hill.
 At the top of the Hill there was supposed to be a circle surrounded by a ditch, which was originally a sacred circle (from the 8th century), later a temple of Triglav was built there, and later a Christian temple.

 Brandenburg's Mound of Triglav is located about 0.5 kilometers from the fortress located on the island.
 A bronze horse, iron and decorative objects, including a lot of pottery, were discovered in the stronghold, indicating its importance and that an extensive religious cult may have been associated with it.

 Interpretations

 The chthonic God

 According to Aleksander Gieysztor, it should be considered that Triglav was a tribal god, separate from Perun, as indicated by Herbord's information that in Szczecin, in addition to temples, the place of worship included an oak tree and a spring, which are attributes of the thunder god.
 Gieysztor recognizes that Triglav was a god close to the chthonic Veles.
-According to him, this interpretation is supported by the fact that a black horse was sacrificed to Triglav, while Svetovit, interpreted by him as a Polabian hypostasis of Perun, was sacrificed to a white horse.
+According to him, this interpretation is supported by the fact that a black horse was sacrificed to Triglav, while Svetovit, interpreted by him as a Polabian hypostasis of Perun, received a white horse as sacrifice.

 Andrzej Szyjewski also recognizes Triglav as a chthonic god.
-He mentions the opinions of some researchers that the names Volos (veles), Vologost, Volyn and Wolin are related to each other, and Herbord's information that "Pluto" – the Greek god of death – was worshipped in Wolin.
+He mentions the opinions of some researchers that the names Volos (Veles), Vologost, Volyn and Wolin are related to each other, and Herbord's information that "Pluto" – the Greek god of death – was worshipped in Wolin.